Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Experiments

-where $S_i$ is the binary success indicator, $L_i$ is the geodesic shortest path length, and $P_i$ is the actual path length taken by the agent. \end{itemize}
+where $S_i \in \{0, 1\}$ indicates success, $L_i$ is the geodesic shortest distance, and $P_i$ is the agent's actual path length. \end{itemize}

-Furthermore, to analyze safety and exploration quality in the ablation studies on our custom benchmark, we introduce three additional metrics: \begin{itemize} \item \textbf{Collision Rate (CR, \%):} The proportion of episodes in which the agent encounters at least one collision, serving as a key indicator of navigation safety. \item \textbf{Distance To Goal (DTG, m):} The average Euclidean distance between the agent's final position and the goal.
+We introduce three additional metrics to analyze safety and exploration quality within our ablation benchmark: \begin{itemize} \item \textbf{Collision Rate (CR, \%):} The ratio of episodes with at least one collision, indicating navigation safety. \item \textbf{Distance To Goal (DTG, m):} The average Euclidean distance between the agent's final position and the goal. \item \textbf{Exploration Area (EA, m$^2$):} The non-redundant union of $16$ sampled trajectories (each modeled as a $0.2\text{m}$-wide swept area), quantifying exploration diversity.